 Hohenheim's Umbral Circle failsafe.
 In the event that Father succeeds in transmuting the entire nation into a massive Philosopher's Stone, minutes later the eclipse's umbra would align with crests made from the lucid and cooperative souls from Hohenheim's own internal stone all willing to make a Heroic Sacrifice, undoing Father's dive once more over the Moral Event Horizon and leaving Father unable to effectively contain the Truth.
 Who's the Unwitting Pawnnow, ya little Slasher-Smiling gas cloud?

 The blood crest for the country-sized transmutation circle at Fort Briggs.
 Our Heroes find that the base seems to be the location for one, so they're concerned there'll be a bloody mess amongst the ranks.
 Turns out that Kimblee roused the antagonistic Russian-like northern neighbors into attacking the fort under the ruse that there were traitors among the Briggs soldiers.
 There weren't.
 The result?
-The attacking force is completely wiped.
+Briggs once again proves impregnable and the attacking force is completely wiped.
 The Briggs soldiers weren't the blood crest, but ended up making it.

 You Are Worth Hell: When he asks her to be his bodyguard/conscience, Riza tells Roy that she'll follow him into Hell itself if that's what it takes.
 This turns out to be very true — and very mutual.